nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The specified status keyword is not a valid status.
+The status keyword is missing or invalid.
   * 1a1.
 SellSavvy displays an error and provides the available status keywords.

   Use case ends.